 Following is a listing of amendments, revisions and new International Financial Reporting Standards issued but not yet effective.
 Unless otherwise indicated, earlier application is permitted.
-The Company has not yet determined the impact of the changes to the adoption of the following standards.
+The Company has not yet determined the impact of the adoption of the following standards.

-IFRS 9, Financial instruments ("IFRS 9") was issued by the IASB on November 12, 2009 and October 2010, and will replace IAS 39 Financial Instruments: Recognition and Measurement ("IAS 39").
+IFRS 9, Financial instruments ("IFRS 9") was issued by the IASB in July 2014 and will replace IAS 39, Financial Instruments: Recognition and Measurement ("IAS 39").
 IFRS 9 introduces new requirements for the financial reporting of financial assets and financial liabilities.
-IFRS 9 does not have a current effective date.
+IFRS 9 is effective for annual periods beginning on or after January 1, 2018.